Build a scatter plot

 -

-- To aggregate values of an existing column, search or scroll the Aggregate column list and select the preferred column name.
+- To aggregate values of an existing column, search or scroll the Columns list and select the desired column name.

-- To calculate values based on a custom formula, select New column and enter the formula in the toolbar.
+- To calculate values based on a custom formula, select + Add new column and enter the formula in the toolbar.

 - To count the number of rows associated with each category, select Row count.